rackerlabs/docs-developer-blog/_posts/2018-06-18-introduction-to-apache-cassandra.md

 -	Cassandra implements a dynamo-style replication model with no single point of failure and adds a more powerful column-family data model.

--	Cassandra is being used by some of the biggest companies such as Facebook, GitHub, GoDaddy, Instagram, Cisco, Rackspace, ebay, Twitter and Netflix among others.
+-	Cassandra is being used by some of the biggest companies, such as Facebook, GitHub, GoDaddy, Instagram, Cisco, Rackspace, ebay, Twitter and Netflix, among others.

 ### Features of Cassandra